The Low-Down on Birth ControlMar 29, 2022

 In fact, toting the pill as a cure for infertility and period problems was actually how they originally got it through the FDA since using something for contraception was so controversial at the time.
 The trend for using the pill for period problems outside of contraception continued and is incredibly strong today, with more women being prescribed it for those reasons than for simply preventing pregnancy.

 When It’s Time to Have “The Talk” with Birth Control

 If you are thinking about having a baby in the next 3-12 months or you want to know if your body can bounce back and be fertile years down the road, it is an obvious step to break up with birth control.

-They include: folate, vitamin B2, B6, B12, vitamin C and E, selenium, zinc, and magnesium.
+They include folate, vitamins B2, B6, B12, vitamins C and E, selenium, zinc, and magnesium.

 Because it can take time for your hormones to rebalance after being suppressed, for your body to detox the synthetic hormones, for your liver to heal, and for these nutrients to be replenished, I recommend not trying to conceive for at least 3 months after breaking up with birth control.

 Taking it for hormone problems